Junyoungson808/Code-102-reading-notes/Class7.md

 A JavaScript function is a block of code designed to perform a particular task.

 A JavaScript function is executed when "something" invokes it (calls it).

-Function Invocation
-The code inside the function will execute when "something" invokes (calls) the function:

 When an event occurs (when a user clicks a button) When it is invoked (called) from JavaScript code